couchbase/n1k1/README.md

     consumer goroutine are recycled back to the producer goroutines for less garbage creation.
 - query compilation to golang...
-  - based on Futamura projections / LMS (Rompf, Odersky) inspirations.
+  - based on Futamura projections / LMS (Rompf, Odersky) approaches.
   - implements operator fusion, for fewer function calls.
   - lifting vars is implemented to support resource reusability.
 - expression optimizations for static parameters.
   - for example, with an expression on `sales < 1000`, the `1000` is
-    evaluated early and a single time in preparation phases, instead of being re-evaluated for every single tuple that's processed.
+    evaluated early and a single time in a preparation phase, instead of being re-evaluated for every single tuple that's processed.
   - the static type of the `1000` is also detected in up-front preparation phases, which leads to more direct codepaths focused